ibm-cloud-docs/direct-link/pricing.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# Pricing for {{site.data.keyword.cloud_notm}} Direct Link Classic
+# Pricing for {{site.data.keyword.cloud_notm}} Direct Link on Classic
 {: #pricing-for-ibm-cloud-direct-link}

 Pricing for Direct Link Connect, Dedicated, and Exchange "classic" offerings is consistent for equivalent regions and bandwidth, as shown in the following monthly pricing tables.
 {:shortdesc}

-Direct Link Classic pricing does NOT include the additional charges by service providers to enable connectivity to {{site.data.keyword.cloud_notm}}.
+Direct Link on Classic pricing does NOT include the additional charges by service providers to enable connectivity to {{site.data.keyword.cloud_notm}}.
 {:note}

 ## Arranging for Direct Link connectivity